 Jury resumes deliberations in fighter-porn star case

-In this Nov.
-14, 2014, file photo, Christine Mackinday, also known as Christy Mack, points toward Jonathan Paul Koppenhaver, also known as War Machine, during a preliminary hearing for Koppenhaver in Las Vegas, Nev.
-A jury is deliberating whether the former mixed martial arts fighter, Koppenhaver also named War Machine is guilty of charges that could get him life in prison in an attack on his porn star ex-girlfriend Mackinday, and her male friend in August 2015.
+A jury in Las Vegas has resumed deliberating whether the former mixed martial arts fighter named War Machine is guilty of attempted murder and other charges in an attack on his porn star ex-girlfriend and her male friend in August 2014.
+Jonathan Paul Koppenhaver could face life in state prison if he's found guilty of the top counts, including kidnapping and sexual assault, in the beating of Christy Mack and Corey Thomas.

 Add your comments below